openalea/openalea.rtfd.io/doc/install.rst

 First, create an environment named *openalea*:

-Launch a console or a terminal (See Anaconda Prompt in Start menu on windows).
+Launch a console or a terminal (See Miniforge Prompt in Start menu on windows).
 In this console, to install a given openalea package <*package_name*> with its dependencies, execute this::

     mamba create -n openalea -c openalea3 -c conda-forge openalea.<*package_name*>